Orton-Gillingham Associate Training (1:1 Instruction)

 Prerequisite: OG Classroom Educator Training Coursework

 We train over 50 educators every year in the Orton-Gillingham approach.
-Orton-Gillingham is one of the most proven language-based methods for teaching students with language-based learning disabilities, such as dyslexia, to read and write.
+Orton-Gillingham (OG) is a proven language-based method for teaching students with language-based learning disabilities, such as dyslexia, to read and write.

 The training consists of high-quality training in structured, multisensory language instruction that extends from basic phonics, reading, writing and spelling to higher level word attack and writing skills.